siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

 Data model
 ===================================

 The SiliconCompiler Schema is a data structure that stores all configurations and metrics gathered during the compilation process.
 Each schema entry ("parameter") is a self contained leaf cell with a required set of standardized key/value pairs ("fields").
 The example below shows the definition of one of the parameters named 'design'.

 .. code-block:: python

-   cfg['design'] = {
-        'switch': "-design <str>",
-        'type': 'str',
-        'lock': 'false',
-        'require': None,
-        'defvalue': None,
+    scparam(cfg,['design'],
+            sctype='str',
+            scope='global',
+            require='all',
-        'shorthelp': 'Design top module name',
+            shorthelp="Design top module name",
+            switch="-design <str>",
-        'example': ["cli: -design hello_world",
+            example=["cli: -design hello_world",
                     "api: chip.set('design', 'hello_world')"],
-        'help': """
-        Name of the top level module to compile.
-Required for all designs with more than one module.
+            schelp="""Name of the top level module or library.
+Required for all chip objects.""")
-        """
-    }

 The table below summarizes mandatory fields used in all parameter definitions.